 This prospectus provides you with a general description of the securities we may offer.
 Ferrellgas Partners, L.P. may offer common units, senior units, deferred participation units, warrants and debt securities.
 Ferrellgas, L.P. may offer only nonconvertible investment grade debt securities.
-Ferrellgas Partners Finance Corp. may be the co-obligor on any debt securities issued by Ferrellgas Partners, L.P. and Ferrellgas Finance Corp. may be the co-obligor on any debt securities issued by Ferrellgas, L.P.
-Each time we sell securities we will provide a prospectus supplement that will contain specific information about the terms of that offering.
+Ferrellgas Partners Finance Corp. may be the co-obligor on any debt securities issued by Ferrellgas Partners, L.P. and Ferrellgas Finance Corp. may be the co-obligor on any debt securities we will provide a prospectus supplement that will contain specific information about the terms of that offering.
 The prospectus supplement may also add, update or change information contained in this prospectus.